sharedstreets/sharedstreets-ref-system/README.md

-# SharedStreets Referencing Sytem
+# SharedStreets Referencing System

 SharedStreets is a framework for creating and exchanging street-linked data.
 Unlike GIS-based methods for data exchange that depend on geometry or predefined, proprietary identifiers to describe streets, the SharedStreets Referencing system uses topology, and other descriptive properties to define street locations.
 SharedStreets references allow users to share street-linked data without sharing underlying map data, or require that users agree on a common base map.

-SharedStreets was originally created as part of the [OpenTraffc project](https://github.com/opentraffic/architecture/issues/1) as a non-propreitary system for sharing street-linked data.
-It builds on the core concepts from [OpenLR](http://www.openlr.info/) and provides a set of data formats and open source tools to re-imagine collaboration and sharing of geospaital data.
+SharedStreets was originally created as part of the [OpenTraffc project](https://github.com/opentraffic/architecture/issues/1) as a non-proprietary system for sharing street-linked data.
+It builds on the core concepts from [OpenLR](http://www.openlr.info/) and provides a set of data formats and open source tools to re-imagine collaboration and sharing of geospatial data.

 ### Example Applications
 **Traffic data:** SharedStreets references are used to share basemap-independent descriptions of traffic conditions.
 In the OpenTraffic project fleet operators convert GPS data to to traffic observations (speeds along OpenStreetMap defined roadway segments).
 Traffic observations are shared externally using SharedStreets references to describe street segments.